Niksko/RasPlayer/README.md

 sudo apt-get install npm
 ```

-Make and install the required files.
+Change to the directory and make and install the required files.

 ```
+cd RasPlayer
 make && sudo make install
 ```